tomoverman/iSarcasmNU/README.md

 ## Plotting and Visualization

-Another script, plot.py, is intended to handle plotting and visualization of results.
+plot.py is intended to handle visualization of results.
 Post hoc plotting can be handled in this way, reading results from output training data files.
 Please see the source code for usage information.

+## Authors and Acknowledgment
+  Authors: Addison Howe and Tom Overman

+  Citations:
+  - Silviu Oprea and Walid Magdy. isarcasm: A dataset of intended sarcasm. http://arxiv.org/abs/1911.03123
+  - Yi Tay, Luu Anh Tuan, Siu Cheung Hui, and Jian Su.
+Reasoning with sarcasm by reading in-between. http://arxiv.org/abs/1805.02856